robertmuth/awesome-low-level-programming-languages/README.md

 A curated list of low level programming languages primarily aimed and OS and game programming.

-Excluded are languages relying on managed run-times and garbage collection.
+**Excluded are languages relying on managed run-times and garbage collection.**

+Feel free to send pull-requests with additions and corrections.

 Table of content